timbortnik/behave_web/scenario_result/README.md

-Screenshotes with failed browser test should be in this directrory
+Directory for screenshotes with failed test scenarios